Training & Courses

 - PUAEME004A – Provide Emergency Care for Suspected Spinal Injury

-Sports Medicine Australia Industry Accredited Training consists of training courses that have been developed by Sports Medicine Australia for coaches, players, officials, teachers, volunteers, community sports clubs, schools, sports trainers and healthcare professionals.
-It includes courses that fall within the ambit of Sports Medicine Australia’s Safer Sport Program (SSP).
+Sports Medicine Australia’s Safer Sport Courses have been specially developed for coaches, players, officials, teachers, volunteers, community sports clubs, schools, sports trainers and healthcare professionals.
+These courses are industry-recognised and respected.

 The courses have a distinct emphasis on gaining practical skills, such as sports injury prevention, immediate injury management and crisis management techniques, as well as promoting the health and lifestyle disease prevention benefits of physical and recreation activity.